clipo/rapanui-radiocarbon/README.md

 ### Hunt and Lipo 2006
 * ./data/HuntAndLipo-2006-Anakena-DuneExcavation.csv -- Hunt T.L., Lipo CP.
 2006.
 Late colonization of Easter island.
 Science 311:1603–1606. https://doi.org/10.1126/science.1121879
+** Note: the original Beta Analytic report for these dates is included here.

 ### Mulrooney 2013
 * ./data/Mulrooney-Appendix-Data.csv -- Mulrooney, M.A., 2013.
 An island-wide assessment of the chronology of settlement and land use on Rapa Nui (Easter Island) based on radiocarbon data.
 Journal of Archaeological Science 40, 4377–4399.